chialab/plasma/docs/guide/options.md

 The original module entrypoint to use to import component implementation and types.
 If the entrypoint is the main module of the package, it matches the name of NPM module.

-## Style entrypoint

--   `--style`
--   Type: `string`

-The original module entrypoint to use to import component styles.

 ## Outdir

 -   `--outdir`, `-o`